Oct. 5, 2022, Cornell Lab of Ornithology

 We are looking for a quantitative ecologist to join our team to work on the NSF Macrosystems project “MSA: Macro-demography of North America’s migratory birds”.
 During this two-year postdoc position you will work in a dynamic interdisciplinary group of ecologists and data analysts within the Center for Avian Population Studies at the Cornell Lab of Ornithology.
-The project is led by Adriaan Dokter (project PI), in collaboration with Alison Johnston and Frank La Sorte (co-PIs) and others.
+You will join our project team, consisting of Adriaan Dokter (project PI), Frank La Sorte, Ken Rosenberg, Alison Johnston and others.

 Job posting available at AcademicJobsOnline.org.
 Also submit your application here.